 It’s also a good idea to make sure that your bathroom exhaust fan works correctly and that you keep your bathroom free of any unnecessary moisture.
 To do otherwise could lead to excessive moisture or water buildup that will lead to mold and decay of your flooring, walls or other fixtures such as electrical outlets.

 Your kitchen and cooking habits should also be addressed when cleaning the interior of your RV.
 For example, every time you fry up a burger or pork chop using your stove inside, you let particles containing grease contaminates into your small contained space.
 These particles contain odors and they make your home smell.
 They also build up on things like your curtains, carpets and clothes if they are not stowed away properly.

 When I clean the inside of my 5th wheel, I like to use a bucket of hot water, a good sea sponge and elbow grease.
-I try to always wipe my walls clean of any residual grease or oil buildup brought on by cooking and I always try to keep sand, salt and dirt away from my home’s exterior and interior.
+I try to always wipe my kitchen accessories and walls clean of any residual grease or oil buildup brought on by cooking and I always try to keep sand, salt and dirt away from my home’s exterior and interior.
 As someone that lives and travels in their RV full-time, keeping my RV well organized as well as clean and tidy are very important to me.